girishlande/VTK_programs/24ExternalTopoViewV1/readme.txt

-This project is used to demo use of resize operation for Image.
-There are 2 methods to resize.
-One using aspect ratio.
-Other uses aspect ration and resizes it to given size by adding black strips to top and bottom.

-This project shows how to use vtk along with QT widgets to create visualization application.
+This project shows how to use vtk for reading DICOM files and display them in View so that they can be seen using plane widgets and you can navigate on them
-This has only one VTK view and can be used to quickly test some VTK api

 PRECONDITION
 ===================